zenstackhq/zenstack-docs/docs/reference/limitations.md

 ### MongoDB is not supported

 Right now, the focus of this project is SQL databases, and there's no plan to support MongoDB in the near future.

+### Cloudflare D1 database is not supported

+Prisma doesn't support interactive transactions with D1 databases.
+ZenStack relies on the feature to enforce access policies in certain cases.